Winners have been announced! (See results)

 - Individual Image: Self-Promotional/Personal – Self-promotional is open to single images used for online and print promotions.
 For multi-page print promos, please select series entry to upload multiple images.

-- Individual Image: Commercial – Commercial is open to online and print work.
+- Individual Image: Advertising – Open to online and print work.

 - Series of Images: A series is considered a grouping of two to ten images representing a single theme.